 Online or local skirmishes against other players of AI-controlled enemies features a second game type called annihilation, focusing on resource management and total destruction of your opponent's forward operating base (FOB).
 Skirmishes, both online and offline, supports up to eight players (4v4) in the larger game mode, and only four players (2v2) in the smaller annihilation game mode.
 Besides selecting groups of units, you can choose each one individually, giving them their own set of orders.
 The game employs excellent use of cover, allowing you to stick single soldiers or entire squads along walls, barricades, and even hiding behind tanks.
 Taking it a step further, the series is known for letting players take full control over a unit, using the keyboard for direct movement and mouse for shooting.
 Unlike the recent spin-off title Call to Arms, which added a first-person view, you are stuck with the standard RTS third-person camera.
 While it works, I found it very awkward to use correctly, mostly due to how the camera doesn't follow the unit you are controlling directly.

 Men of War: Assault Squad 2 - Cold War feels like a regression instead of an evolution for the franchise.
 Instead, it sloppy reuses elements from different games and mashing them together without fixing the parts that remained broken.
 Outside of pumping out sheer numbers against you, the AI isn't overly smart, making a beeline towards objectives regardless of where your units are positioned.
 The game will support Steam Workshop in the future.
-Hopefully, the community embraces the game as it severely lacks content at the moment.Note: Men of War: Assault Squad 2 - Cold War was reviewed based on a digital PC copy of the game, provided by the publisher.
+Hopefully, the community embraces the game as it severely lacks content at the moment.Note: Men of War: Assault Squad 2 - Cold War was reviewed on PC.
+A digital copy of the game provided by the publisher.